Diabetic Eye Care

 Both proliferative and non-proliferative diabetic retinopathy are often treated with in-office laser treatment.

 There are usually no symptoms in the early stages of diabetic retinopathy.
 Vision may not change until the disease becomes severe.
-A thorough with exam is often the only way to diagnose changes in the vessels of your eyes, which is why routine eyecare for diabetics is so important.
-At Eye Physicians of Northampton, you can feel secure knowing that our skilled eye physicians will recognize the warning signs and educate you on how to proceed and care for your eyes.
+A thorough with exam is often the only way to diagnose changes in the vessels of your eyes, which is why yearly routine eyecare for diabetics is so important.
+At Eye Physicians of Northampton, you can feel secure knowing that our skilled eye physicians will recognize the warning signs, diagnose any possible complications due to diabetes and educate you on how to proceed and care for your eyes.